In this lesson you’ll learn how to use ‘concession’ with linkers like ‘although’ and ‘though’.

 What do you think is wrong in these sentences?

-- Although there may be additional costs involved in providing a school bus service.
+- Although there may be additional costs involved.
 I think that this option has a number of benefits.

-- Although there may be additional costs involved in providing a school bus service.
+- Although there may be additional costs involved.
 However, I think that this option has a number of benefits.

-- Although there may be additional costs involved in providing a school bus service, but I think that this option has a number of benefits.
+- Although there may be additional costs involved, but I think that this option has a number of benefits.

 - There are TWO separate sentences.
 There should be only one sentence (with 2 clauses, separated with a comma)